lekhrajdinkar/02-spring/aws/compute/01_ELB_ASG.md

     - if az-1 has more instances running, most traffic must go there.
 - fixed hostname : `XXXX.region.elb.amazonaws.com`
 - works in conjunction with `ASG`.
-- has :
+- has/contains :
   - health-check mechanism (/health) at `target-group` level
   - has `DNS` name
   - Security group : sg-lb-1
     - Also, add rule to SG of ec2 instance to allow traffic sg-lb-1
+  - integration with ACM : [cert-1 for domain-1, cert-2 for domain-2, ... ] : `SNI` helps to load single Cert.
 - Since `complex`, already configured and integrated with other AWS services.
   - route 53, ASG, EC2, Certificate manager
   - ECS, EKS